corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/serialization.md

 process of creating objects from a stream of bytes.
 It takes place every time nodes pass objects to each other as messages, when objects are sent to or from RPC clients from the node, and when we store transactions in the database.

-Corda pervasively uses a custom form of type safe binary serialisation.
-This stands in contrast to some other systems that use weakly or untyped string-based serialisation schemes like JSON or XML.
+Corda pervasively uses a custom form of type safe binary serialization.
+This stands in contrast to some other systems that use weakly or untyped string-based serialization schemes like JSON or XML.
 The primary drivers for this were:

 * A desire to have a schema describing what has been serialized alongside the actual data: